memgraph/docs/mage/query-modules/cpp/graph_util.md

 #### Output:

-- `ancestors: List[Vertex]` ➡ List of ancestors from which there exists a path to the source node
+- `ancestors: List[Vertex]` ➡ List of ancestors from which a path to the source node exists

 #### Usage: